w3c/wai-intro-atag/content/no-code.md

   </ul>
 </div>

-Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities need to be able to add, customize, and remove blocks of content.
+Users who have auditory, cognitive, neurological, physical, speech, or visual disabilities need to be able to add, customize, and remove blocks of content.

 ### The tool provides accessible components and templates